 Superfund Enforcement Authorities

-The Superfund law (officially the Comprehensive Environmental Response, Compensation and Liability Act, "CERCLA") provides EPA with multiple authorities to ensure cleanup and payment for cleanup.
+The Superfund law (officially the Comprehensive Environmental Response, Compensation and Liability Act, "CERCLA") provides EPA with multiple authorities to ensure clean up and payment for cleanup work at sites.
 The most commonly used enforcement authorities are:

 EPA can also gather information, get access to a site, and seek penalties for non-compliance with orders and agreements.